-Decisions will be e-mailed to all applicants approximately one month after the deadline date of July 15th 2018.
+Decisions will be e-mailed to all applicants approximately one month after the deadline date of July 15th 2019.
 A payment of $1,000 will awarded through the Putnam Arts Council.
 The award is subject to verification of information submitted and proof of residency in one of the three counties specified.
-A sample of the artist’s work will also be requested and included in a show at the Putnam Arts Council in the fall of 2018.
+A sample of the artist’s work will also be requested and included in a show at the Putnam Arts Council in the fall of 2019.

 General Submission Information

-Work submitted must have been created between 2013 and 2018.
+Work submitted must have been created between 2014 and 2019.
 Panelists are asked to evaluate work based on the materials submitted.
 Poor quality submission materials could affect the panel’s evaluation.
 Your website with additional artwork is important but only supplemental to the images that must be submitted by the artist.

 Online Application Requirements to be completed at: www.entrythingy.com/d=collaborativeconcepts.org All lines of the application with (*) must be filled out.